PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 It avoid the page to load all the combinations therefore it has a huge performance improvement.

 - **A filter system to find the right combination.
-The user can filter the combinations by attributs**
+The user can filter the combinations by attributes**

-It will helps the user to find the right combination quickly.
+It will help the user to find the right combination quickly.

 #### Improvements of the UI Kit

-- PrestaShop back office UI Kit has been improved in order to have a Solid Design System with  ajustement of alert colors, fontsize, buttons contrasts and a enhancement of the responsive. [#16587](https://github.com/PrestaShop/PrestaShop/issues/16587) [#22358](https://github.com/PrestaShop/PrestaShop/issues/22358) [#104](https://github.com/PrestaShop/prestashop-ui-kit/pull/104)
+- PrestaShop back-office UI Kit has been improved to have a Solid Design System with adjustment of alert colors, font size, buttons contrasts and an enhancement of the responsive. [#16587](https://github.com/PrestaShop/PrestaShop/issues/16587) [#22358](https://github.com/PrestaShop/PrestaShop/issues/22358) [#104](https://github.com/PrestaShop/prestashop-ui-kit/pull/104)

 ![the new mobile improvements](/assets/images/2021/mobile-improvements.png)

 #### Front-Office improvements

-- Improvements of classic theme images width, accessibilty and some lighthouse KPI [#23352](https://github.com/PrestaShop/PrestaShop/issues/23352)[#20775](https://github.com/PrestaShop/PrestaShop/pull/20775)
+- Improvements of classic theme images width, accessibility and some lighthouse KPI [#23352](https://github.com/PrestaShop/PrestaShop/issues/23352)[#20775](https://github.com/PrestaShop/PrestaShop/pull/20775)
-- The implementaton of Native Lazy Loading on theme classic ([see the complete detail of the feature](https://build.prestashop.com/news/journey-to-improve-the-time-to-interactive-metric/))[#19549](https://github.com/PrestaShop/PrestaShop/issues/19549)
+- The implementation of Native Lazy Loading on theme classic ([see the complete detail of the feature](https://build.prestashop.com/news/journey-to-improve-the-time-to-interactive-metric/))[#19549](https://github.com/PrestaShop/PrestaShop/issues/19549)
 - The label ‘Out of Stock’ is displayed on Catalog pages [#21105](https://github.com/PrestaShop/PrestaShop/issues/21105)
-- Product page images can now swipable on mobile for classic theme [#20431](https://github.com/PrestaShop/PrestaShop/issues/20431)
+- The images on the Product Page can now swipe on mobile for classic theme [#20431](https://github.com/PrestaShop/PrestaShop/issues/20431)
 - The subcategories are displayed on Categories pages [#10407](https://github.com/PrestaShop/PrestaShop/issues/10407)

 #### Back-Office improvements

 - TinyMCE mobile theme is compatible in the Back-Office [#23225](https://github.com/PrestaShop/PrestaShop/issues/23225)
 - The overrides done in the shop are displayed in the Informations tab [#21368](https://github.com/PrestaShop/PrestaShop/issues/21368)
-- A new order internal notes is available in the Order View Page [#14753](https://github.com/PrestaShop/PrestaShop/issues/14753)
+- A new order internal note is available in the Order View Page [#14753](https://github.com/PrestaShop/PrestaShop/issues/14753)
-- Allow users have their own avatars [#18653](https://github.com/PrestaShop/PrestaShop/issues/18653)
+- Allow users have their avatars [#18653](https://github.com/PrestaShop/PrestaShop/issues/18653)
 - Redirection to Not Found Page for 404 pages  [#20410](https://github.com/PrestaShop/PrestaShop/pull/20410)

 ### Notable fixes

 ### **Topwatchers:**

-- When a product has a specific price applied and has a discounted by unit, the discount displayed on the product page is false [#16163](https://github.com/PrestaShop/PrestaShop/issues/16163) (Major)
+- When a product has a specific price applied and has discounted by unit, the discount displayed on the product page is false [#16163](https://github.com/PrestaShop/PrestaShop/issues/16163) (Major)
 - When the cache is cleared, an error 500 is displayed [#11105](https://github.com/PrestaShop/PrestaShop/issues/11105) (Major)
 - Profiler was not compatible with hooks and module [#9659](https://github.com/PrestaShop/PrestaShop/issues/9659)
 - Double click on "Add to cart" on the product page FO freezes the page [#9634](https://github.com/PrestaShop/PrestaShop/issues/9634) (Major)